bmcfads/shopify-challenge-inventory-repl/README.md

 - Navigate to the Warehouses page (/warehouses)
 - Click the "New warehouse" link
 - Enter information
-- Click "Create warehouse"
+- Click "Create Warehouse"

 ### Edit Existing Warehouse

 - Navigate to the Warehouses page (/warehouses)
-- Click "Edit" under the actions column for the desired warehouse
+- Click "Show" under the actions column for the desired warehouse
+- Click "Edit this warehouse"
 - Enter updated information
-- Click "Update warehouse"
+- Click "Update Warehouse"

 ### Delete Existing Warehouse

 - Navigate to the Warehouses page (/warehouses)
-- Click "Destroy" under the actions column for the desired warehouse
+- - Click "Show" under the actions column for the desired warehouse
-- Click OK in popup to confirm
+- Click "Destroy this warehouse"